 In our classrooms and offices, we use paper certified by the Forest Stewardship Council to have been sourced in an environmentally and socially responsible manner.

 Our Admission Office's events often include refreshments.
-At the suggestion of one of our students, we've switched from plastic to paper plates, and replaced single-use water bottles with refillable glasses and mugs.
+At the suggestion of our students, we've switched from plastic to paper plates, and replaced single-use water bottles with refillable glasses and mugs.

 As updates are made to our campus, we're making choices that conserve heat, electricity and raw materials.